 These small batch brownies are gooey, fudgy and super delicious.
 The eggs are whipped up with sugar giving them a perfectly shiny crinkly top.
-This small batch brownies are so easy to make and a perfect size if you don't what a full size brownie.
+This small batch brownies are so easy to make and a perfect size if you are craving brownies but don't what a full size brownie.

-These small batch brownies are so delicious!
+These small batch brownies are so delicious and full of chocolate flavor!
 It has perfectly gooey and fudgy texture with a beautiful and shiny crinkle top.
-These brownies are a perfect small portion as they yield 8 slices and only needs an loaf pan.
+This small-batch brownie recipe is a perfect small portion as they yield 8 slices and only needs an loaf pan.

 They are sprinkled with sea salt which gives the most delicious flavor to these rich brownies.